General Fund budget consultation 2024/25

 Every year, the council has to set a balanced budget to make sure the money we spend delivering services is in line with the money we have available.

-We will set our budget for 2024/25 in February 2024 and we want to hear your views on our proposals.
+We will set our budget for 2024/25 in February 2024 and in this consultation we wanted to hear your views on our proposals.

 What does Canterbury City Council do?